ianbandrade/BLOG-Tecnolodia/README.md

 ## About

-Project created from Next Level Week, offered by [Rocketseat](https://rocketseat.com.br/).
-The idea of the project is to connect people who want to learn from those who want to teach, from an online platform.
-It is possible to find teachers available for the subjects available in the system.
+The idea came up with the intention of passing on some knowledge about technology and my day to day, from a blog.
+Thus, this project is a way that I found interesting to make it possible for me to expose some information in a practical and quick way.

 ## Techs

 - GraphQL
 - Gatsby
+- Strapi (backend integration)

 ## Run